andyzhangx/demo/issues/azuredisk-issues.md

  - unexpected disk detachment from VM
  - VM running into failed state due to attaching non-existing disk

-> Note: above error may **only** happen when there are multiple disk attach/detach operations in parellel and it’s not easy to repro since it happens on a little possibility.
+> Note: above error may **only** happen when there are multiple disk attach/detach operations in parellel and it's not easy to repro since it happens on a little possibility.

 **Related issues**